T

 park

-This waterfront public park is a vibrant hub, especially in the evenings when it transforms into a bustling night market.
-During the day, it's a pleasant spot to relax and observe local life.
+This waterfront public park is a vibrant hub, especially in the evenings.
+During the day, it offers a pleasant spot to relax and observe local life.
+It transforms into a bustling night market offering a variety of Zanzibari street food, a must-try experience.

 4. Afternoon